jnlon/recbinfi/README.md

 - Switching on/off file formats for flexibility/performance
 - Add a proper commandline interface (options, help, version...)
-- Add support for more formats (zip, media files,  ...)
+- Add support for more formats (media files?)
 - Separate file formats into their own file
 - Put all JPG types into one output directory